deloachtech/backstack-demo/README.md

 # Customization

-The project uses [Vite](https://vitejs.dev/) to compile the `src/template/styles.css` and the `src/template/theme.css`.
-Modify either of these files to meet your project theming requirements.
+[Vite](https://vitejs.dev/) is used to compile the `src/template/styles.css` and the `src/template/theme.css`.
+Modify either of these files to meet your application theming requirements.

-Everything controlling the structure of the project (e.g. layout, navigation) is located in `src/template` for your convenience.
+Everything controlling the structure (e.g. layout, navigation) is located in `src/template` for your convenience.

 You can directly edit the components included in the `src/components` directory.

 # Usage

-We'll be creating a documentation site for this project.
+We'll be creating a documentation site in the near future.
 Until then, here are some key usage topics.

 ## Sessions